 Naomi of Better Batter says, “These sweet and tender potato rolls are easy enough to make everyday and special enough to serve to company.
 Serve them to your gluteny friends – they’ll never know they’re gluten free.”
 One reader said: “These were really good!
 They disappeared instantly.
 I loved that the recipe made a hearty two dozen cloverleaf rolls.
 They were soft and delicious.
 Another winning recipe!”

-~ Fluffy Biscuits from Gluten Free Canteen ~ gluten free, egg free, vegetarian
+~ French Bread Rolls from Gluten-Free Homemaker ~ gluten free, dairy free, vegetarian

 Linda is also the author of How To Be Gluten Free.
 In regard to these rolls, she says you just scoop up the dough with an ice cream scoop and plop it on a baking sheet.
 Think French Bread without a special pan and individually sized.
 She adds that “you can have them made in 35 minutes, and you don’t even have to remember to preheat the oven.
 They have become a favorite.”~ Gluten-Free Baking Powder Biscuits from Z’s Cup of Tea ~ gluten free, dairy free, egg free, with vegan option